Aidzillafont/Aidzillafont.github.io/_posts/2022-04-18-Student-Performance-Analysis.md

-Its worth noteing that alot of these features are out of ones control.
-In fact the only two that a prospective student can control is their lunch and test course preperation.
-So lets look at the combined effect of these in some plots and groupings and see how the seperate a students performance
+Its worth noting that a lot of these features are out of the students control.
+In fact the only two that a prospective student can control is their lunch and test course preparation.
+So lets look at the combined effect of these in some plots and groupings and see how the separate a students performance